DFEAGILEDEVOPS/cloud-platform-docs/docs/platform.rst

 At this point of the project, this design chapter is quite heavy on principles.
 This allows people who are trying understand the platform to understand the self-service operating model the platform is aiming to enable to enable.
 Being explicit about the design principles allows people to challenge the model and whether the approach and fits within the wider organization.
 It also allows pilot users of the platform to point out where the current prototypes or design deviates from the principles.

 Principles
 ----------

 The primary design principles of the platform are:

 * Automation, standardization and isolation
-* Control only the things that matter
+* Be open and agnostic
 * Treat infrastructure as code
 * State as managed services
 * Scale down as well as up

 These principles and examples of how they affect the platform are outlined in the following sections.